anole-lang/anole/README.md

 ```

 The standard `env`, `file`, `os`, `debug`, and `coroutine` modules are embedded
-in the binary.
-An installed interpreter therefore has no C++ shared-library or
-external runtime dependency.
+in the binary, so an installed interpreter has no external runtime dependency.

 ## Usage